 So I have so far now 26 on fold by length 19

 On my paper on fold, first I mark out the specific lines for easy identification.
-This I do with all my length measurements (upper bust length, bust lenth under bust and waist length) then from the 19 inches I deduct the part I will add the net and label it cut away.its about 7 inches
+This I do with all my length measurements (upper bust-length, bust-length underbust and waist length) then from the 19 inches I deduct the part I will add the net and label it cut away. its about 7 inches

-Next I deduct my point to point which is 8 but since it’s on fold I measured 4 + ½ inch for seam on the bust line.
-While on the under bust line I deducted the 3 +½ for seam.
-At the upper bust line I deducted 3½ +½ for seam .center cut completeed.
+Next, I deduct my point to point which is 8 but since it’s on fold I measured 4 + ½ inch for the seam on the bust line.
+While on the underbust line I deducted the 3 +½ for the seam.
+At the upper bust line, I deducted 3½ +½ for seam .center cut completed.

 When I open my center front I have on the upper bust line 7+1 for seam 8